rebecca-riley/no-scrubs/README.md

 **Windows:** If you installed Python through the Microsoft Store, open a terminal window and type `pip install spotipy`.
 If you installed Python with an installer from [python.org](https://www.python.org/downloads/), type `py -m pip install spotipy` instead.

-#### 4. the passphrase
-In order for Spotify to authorize you to use **No Scrubs**, you need a passphrase which I must generate.
-To get the passphrase, please send me (rebeccariley@kuci.org) an email with the subject line 'passphrase' and I'll send it to you.

 ## Usage
 #### Running no-scrubs.py
 To run the program, open a terminal in Mac/Linux or the Command Prompt in Windows.
 Navigate to the folder in which you saved no-scrubs.py and run `python no-scrubs.py`.
 If you are on Mac/Linux, your output files will be saved in your current directory (typically the same folder as no-scrubs.py; use `pwd` to check).
 If you're on Windows, they will be saved in the same folder as no-scrubs.py.